George Gurdjieff: Final years

 After the war, Gurdjieff tried to reconnect with his former pupils.
 Ouspensky was hesitant, but after his death (October 1947), his widow advised his remaining pupils to see Gurdjieff in Paris.
 J. G. Bennett also visited from England, their first meeting in 25 years.
 Ouspensky's pupils in England had all thought that Gurdjieff was dead.
 They discovered he was alive only after the death of Ouspensky, who had not told them that Gurdjieff, from whom he had learnt of the teaching, was still living.
 They were overjoyed and many of Ouspensky's pupils including Rina Hands, Basil Tilley and Catherine Murphy visited Gurdjieff in Paris.
 Hands and Murphy worked on the typing and retyping for the publication of All and Everything.

 Gurdjieff suffered a second car accident in 1948 but again made an unexpected recovery.

 "I was looking at a dying man.
 Even this is not enough to express it.
 It was a dead man, a corpse, that came out of the car; and yet it walked.
 I was shivering like someone who sees a ghost."

 With iron-like tenacity, he managed to get to his room, where he sat down and said: "Now all organs are destroyed.
 Must make new".
 Then, he turned to Bennett, smiling: "Tonight you come dinner.
 I must make body work".
 As he spoke, a great spasm of pain shook his body and blood gushed from an ear.
 Bennett thought: "He has a cerebral haemorrhage.
 He will kill himself if he continues to force his body to move".
 But then he reflected: "He has to do all this.
 If he allows his body to stop moving, he will die.
 He has power over his body".

 After recovering, Gurdjieff finalised plans for the official publication of Beelzebub's Tales and made two trips to New York.
 He also visited the famous prehistoric cave paintings at Lascaux, giving his interpretation of their significance to his pupils.

 Death

 The body of Gurdjieff, lying in state, France.
 "Every one of those unfortunates during the process of existence should constantly sense and be cognizant of the inevitability of his own death as well as of the death of everyone upon whom his eyes or attention rests".

 Gurdjieff died of cancer at the American Hospital in Neuilly-sur-Seine, France, on 29 October 1949.
 His funeral took place at the St. Alexandre Nevsky Russian Orthodox Cathedral at 12 Rue Daru, Paris.
 He is buried in the cemetery at Avon (near Fontainebleau).
+According to Madame de Salzmann, his last words to her were: "Do everything, even the impossible, to develop what I have brought."